 An extensive evaluation of the proposed methodology has not been conducted; however, the methodology has been applied to a limited number of cases, with very promising results.
 A more extensive evaluation is scheduled with diverse museum types and museum needs.
 Assessment of learning outcomes in each case will also be performed.
-For further assisting museums to proceed from exhibition design to exhibition implementation, compilation of a guide on which current technologies are prominent for each design parameter, e.g., which technologies can be employed to deliver the desired level of adaptability are being planned.
+For further assisting museums to proceed from exhibition design to exhibition implementation, we are also planning to compile a guide on which current technologies are prominent for each design parameter, e.g. which technologies can be employed to deliver the desired level of adaptability.